 Frank Somerville has been with KTVU since 1991.
 He currently co-anchors the "KTVU Channel 2 News at 5," "KTVU Channel 2 News at 6" and "The Ten O'Clock News" Monday thru Friday.

-He has been an anchor and reporter for nearly 30 years and has won a number of awards for excellence in reporting, best anchor and best newscast, including four Emmys and five AP Mark Twain Awards.
-Somerville started his career at KFTY-TV in Santa Rosa, and then moved to KSTP-TV in Minneapolis, MN and WJAR-TV in Providence, Rhode Island.
+He has been an anchor and reporter for nearly 30 years and has won a number of awards including four Emmys and five AP Mark Twain Awards.
+The "Ten O'Clock News," with Somerville as one of the anchors, has also won a Murrow award, which is one of the most prestigious awards in the industry.

-Somerville's wife, Donna also worked in television, as a producer on the Phil Donahue show (one of the nicest guys you will ever meet) and on the Joan Rivers Show, to name a few of her credits.
-He proposed to her live on the air during a Mornings On Two broadcast while she was still working in New York, and says, "Thank God she said yes, otherwise that would have been a disaster!"
+Somerville's wife, Donna also worked in television, as a producer on the Phil Donahue show (one of the nicest guys you will ever meet) and on the Joan Rivers Show, just to name a few.
+Her brother is Jay Wright, who is the head basketball coach at Villanova.

-His hobbies include training in Krav Maga in Berkeley, lifting weights, painting and playing hockey when he can.
+His hobbies include training in Krav Maga (Israeli Self Defense) in KMXtreme in Berkeley, lifting weights, painting and playing hockey when he can.